gomorpheus/morpheus-cli-docs/CLI-Manual.md

     -h, --help                       Print this help
 ```

-#### morpheus instances cancel-removal
+#### instances cancel-expiration

 ```
-Usage: morpheus instances cancel-removal [instance]
+Usage: morpheus instances cancel-expiration [instance]
-    -j, --json                       JSON Output
+    -Q, --query PARAMS               Query parameters.
+PARAMS format is 'foo=bar&category=web' -O, --option OPTION              Option in the format -O field="value" --prompt                     Always prompts.
+Use passed options as the default value.
+    -N, --no-prompt                  Skip prompts.
+Use default values for all optional fields.
+        --payload FILE               Payload from a local JSON or YAML file, skip all prompting --payload-dir DIRECTORY      Payload from a local directory containing 1-N JSON or YAML files, skip all prompting --payload-json JSON          Payload JSON, skip all prompting --payload-yaml YAML          Payload YAML, skip all prompting -j, --json                       JSON Output
-    -d, --dry-run                    Dry Run, print the API request instead of executing it.
+    -q, --quiet                      No Output, do not print to stdout -d, --dry-run                    Dry Run, print the API request instead of executing it.
         --curl                       Curl, print the API request as a curl command instead of executing it.
         --scrub                      Mask secrets in output, such as the Authorization header.
 For use with --curl and --dry-run.
-    -q, --quiet                      No Output, do not print to stdout -r, --remote REMOTE              Remote name.
+    -r, --remote REMOTE              Remote name.
 The current remote is used by default.
         --remote-url URL             Remote url.
 This allows adhoc requests instead of using a configured remote.
     -T, --token TOKEN                Access token for authentication with --remote.
 Saved credentials are used by default.